awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 ## Specifying profiles<a name="jdbc20-aws-credentials-profiles"></a>

-If you are using IAM authentication, you have the option to specify any additional required or optional connection properties under a profile name\.
-This enables you to avoid putting certain information directly in the connection string\.
+If you are using IAM authentication, you can specify any additional required or optional connection properties under a profile name\.
+By doing this, you can avoid putting certain information directly in the connection string\.
 You specify the profile name in your connection string using the Profile property\.

-Profiles can be added to the AWS Credentials file\.
+Profiles can be added to the AWS credentials file\.
 The default location for this file is: `~/.aws/credentials`

 You can change the default value by setting the path in the following environment variable: `AWS_CREDENTIAL_PROFILES_FILE`

- For more information about profiles see [Working with AWS Credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) in the *AWS SDK for Java*\.
+ For more information about profiles, see [Working with AWS Credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) in the *AWS SDK for Java*\.

 ## Using instance profile credentials<a name="jdbc20-instance-profile-credentials"></a>

-If you are running an application on an EC2 instance that is associated with an IAM role, you can connect using the instance profile credentials\.
+If you are running an application on an Amazon EC2 instance that is associated with an IAM role, you can connect using the instance profile credentials\.

 To do this, use one of the IAM connection string formats in the preceding table, and set the dbuser connection property to the Amazon Redshift user name that you are connecting as\.

-For more information about instance profiles see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.
+For more information about instance profiles, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

 ## Using credential providers<a name="jdbc20-aws-credentials-provider"></a>

 The driver also supports credential provider plugins from the following services:
-+ AD FS
-+ Azure AD
++ Active Directory Federation Service \(ADFS\)
++ JSON Web Tokens \(JWT\) Service
++ Microsoft Azure Active Directory \(AD\) Service and Browser Microsoft Azure Active Directory \(AD\) Service
-+ Okta
++ Okta Service
-+ PingFederate
++ PingFederate Service
++ Browser SAML for SAML services such as Okta, Ping, or ADFS

 If you use one of these services, the connection URL needs to specify the following properties:
 + **Plugin\_Name** – The fully\-qualified class path for your credentials provider plugin class\.
-+ **IdP\_Host:** – The host for the service you are using to authenticate into Amazon Redshift\.
++ **IdP\_Host:** – The host for the service that you are using to authenticate into Amazon Redshift\.
 + **IdP\_Port** – The port that the host for the authentication service listens at\.
 Not required for Okta\.
 + **User** – The user name for the idp\_host server\.
 + **Password** – The password associated with the idp\_host user name\.